Anonymous asked: Spades, David

 “There’s nothing to talk about.”
 She was carefully not looking at her legs, not letting herself really feel the pain from the multitude of rat bites.
 “Nothing at all.”

 He pulled his hand from hers and went to get the first aid kit.
 He returned to her side and gestured for her to put her legs on his lap.
 “It’s going to sting.”

 She shrugged and refused to watch as he sterilized the rat bites. “…Please don’t mention this to Marco or Cassie.”

 “What about Tobias?”
-He asked calmly, and part of her felt so, so bad, because he was angry and he didn’t know who to be angry at, and he hurt with her and didn’t know why this was affecting her more than the horrible things they faced on a regular basis.
+He asked calmly, and part of her felt so, so bad because he was angry and he didn’t know who to be angry at and because he hurt with her and didn’t know why this was affecting her more than the horrible things they faced on a regular basis.

 It was a power play.
 A reminder that he considered himself superior to her, that he could dig out whatever emotional responses he wanted.